grazipauluka/calculator-JS/README.md

 # calculator-JS

-A simple calculator using JavaScript
+A simple browser calculator using JavaScript